 Daisy was born with 3.5 legs, hence the tripod title.
 She is a beautiful goldendoodle girl, born 4.14.14, whose breeder wanted her euthanized after she was born because of her handicap of three legs.
 The veterinarian refused and said she is a perfectly healthy pup, to keep her with her mother until 6 weeks and he will take her.
 We were contacted to take her into our program.
 Daisy has a marvelous, playful personality and needs a home that has another dog that likes to play and is gentle with a younger dog.
 We are looking for the right home for her with a fenced yard.
 She currently weighs between 30-35 lbs and may grow slightly but the vet thinks not that much more.
 Her adopters must also have the patience and time needed to care for a dog, including staying up all night with the dog if it needs you.
 It doesn’t matter if you are tired, if the dog needs you then they only have you to rely on……same as a human baby.

 A tripod dog can walk and run just fine, which Daisy does, and Daisy has even mastered to climb several stair steps and can climb a chair using her bent back leg.
 Because she only has 1.5 back legs, she does not squat when she urinates or defecates so would need cleaning every single time she does this as it falls on her fur.
 A dog diaper may work well on the indoors for this.
-Daisy requires a home with another dog she gets along with.
+Daisy requires a home with another friendly dog she can play with.
 She will not do well being an only dog nor left for long periods of time.
-We have brought her to one of our vets who has examined her to determine if her leg can be dropped and are working with an orthotic company.
-Right now, as the xrays show, the leg may not be a good candidate to be dropped or to be fitted with an orthotic but we are waiting to hear back from the results of that company speaking with our vet.
-If it can be done, we may have a sponsor.
-Or we will need to raise the funds to do this.
-If this works, we have a sponsor for an orthotic foot.
+We have brought her to one of our vets who has examined her to determine if her leg can be dropped.
+Right now, as the xrays show, the leg may or may not be a good candidate to be dropped or to be fitted with an orthotic.
+We have a sponsor who is willing to pay for part or all of Daisy’s orthotic.
+They will work with the family who adopts Daisy.
 Her adopters must also show us that they are familiar with the needs of a young dog this age, this type, and with this handicap.
+Daisy has an anaphylactic shock to vaccines as seen and documented by our veterinarians.
+She must always be given the right kind and dose of Benedryl at least 45 minutes before being vaccinated.
 We will be very careful adopting this precious and beautiful little girl to the right home who can care for her properly. $500

 Ellie – Café au Lait Standard Poodle Girl